 To defrost, place containers in the fridge overnight, and then reheat.
 Or keep frozen, and bring containers to work with you; they’ll defrost enough by lunchtime that they can then be reheated.

 To reheat, remove lid and microwave gently.
 Or reheat in small saucepan on the stove over medium heat, stirring as needed to heat evenly.

-Low Histamine Instant Pot Chicken & Sweet Potato Stew (Paleo & AIP)
+Low Histamine Instant Pot Chicken & Sweet Potato Stew (GF, Paleo, Whole30 & AIP)

 - 2 cups broccoli florets chopped bite-size